BuddyForms/BuddyForms-WooCommerce-Form-Elements/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WordPress Front End Editor And Form Builder For Your User Generated Content
+WordPress Front End Editor and Form Builder for your User Generated Content

 == Description ==

 This is the BuddyForms WooCommerce Extension.
-Create Powerful Frontend Management for your Vendors.
+Create powerful frontend management for your vendors.
 You need the BuddyForms plugin installed for the plugin to work. <a href="http://themekraft.com/store/wordpress-front-end-editor-and-form-builder-buddyforms/" target="_blank">Get BuddyForms now!</a>

-This Plugin adds a new section to the BuddyForms Form Builder with all WooCommerce fields to create Product creation/editing forms for to the frontend.
+This plugin adds a new section to the BuddyForms Form Builder with all WooCommerce fields to create product forms to manage (create/edit) products from the frontend.

 <b>WooCommerce Fields</b>